guptahardik17/owneymail-npm/README.md

 powered by owneymail.com

-Email marketing via Amazon SES, Sendgrid, Mailchimp. editor
+Email marketing via Amazon SES, Sendgrid, Mailchimp.

 # Installation
 Install the dependencies and devDependencies and start the server.